userfront/guide/all/tutorials/react-authentication.md

 :::::row
 ::::left

-For Userfront, the access token is available in your React application as `Userfront.accessToken()`.

-Your React application can send this as a `Bearer` token inside the `Authorization` header.
+Your React application can send the JWT access token as a `Bearer` token inside the `Authorization` header.
 For example:

 ```js
 // Example of calling an endpoint with a JWT